alexbobes/bitcoin-brute-force-tool/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/yourusername/bitcoin-bruteforce.git`
+1. Clone the repository: `git clone https://github.com/alexbobes/bitcoin-brute-force-tool`
-2. Change to the project directory: `cd bitcoin-bruteforce`
+2. Change to the project directory: `cd bitcoin-brute-force-tool`
 3. Ensure you have the necessary libraries installed: `pip install -r requirements.txt`
 4. Add the Bitcoin addresses you want to check for a match in a file named `wallets.txt`.
 Each address should be on a new line.
 5. Run the script: `python bruteforce.py`